 When the payment for work and expenses together arrives into your account, make sure you have already correctly categorised the payment out for the expense or added a manual transaction to reflect the expense.
 Then, record the total amount that you were paid as income.

 You receive £1200 payment, inclusive of £1000 for work and £200 reimbursement for train tickets you have purchased before.
 You need to classify this transaction as income and either find and re-categorise the transaction for the train ticket as an expense or you add a manual transaction for £200 and categorise it as an expense.

 In both cases you will report the total paid to you inclusive of the reimbursements as turnover to HMRC, and report the expense that you go on to claim as an expense.

 Receiving reimbursement as a separate transaction

-If your client is sending you reimbursement as a separate transaction you can categorise it as Income > Reimbursements.
+If your client is sending you a reimbursement as a separate transaction, you can categorise it as 'Reimbursements'.
 That way the reimbursement won't be included in your income totals and won't count towards your tax savings suggestion.